Horace Walpole: Early parliamentary career: 1741–1754

-At the 1741 general election Walpole was elected Whig Member of Parliament for the rotten borough of Callington, Cornwall.
+At the 1741 general election Walpole was elected as a Member of Parliament for the rotten borough of Callington, Cornwall.
 He held this seat for thirteen years although he never visited Callington.
 Walpole entered Parliament shortly before his father's fall from power.
 In December 1741 the Opposition won its first majority vote in the Commons for twenty years.
 In January 1742 Walpole's government was still struggling in Parliament although by the end of the month Horace and other family members had successfully urged the Prime Minister to resign after a parliamentary defeat.
 Walpole's philosophy mirrored that of Edmund Burke, who was his contemporary.
-He was a classical liberal on issues such as abolitionism and the agitations of the American colonists.
+He was a classical liberal on issues such as slavery and the American Revolution.

-Walpole delivered his maiden speech on 19 March against the successful motion that a Secret Committee be set up to enquire into Sir Robert Walpole's last ten years as Prime Minister.
+Walpole delivered his maiden speech on 19 March against the successful motion that a Secret Committee be set up to enquire into Sir Robert Walpole's last ten years as prime minister.
 For the next three years, Walpole spent most of his time with his father at his country house Houghton Hall in Norfolk.
 His father died in 1745 and left Walpole the remainder of the lease of his house in Arlington Street, London; £5,000 in cash; and the office of Collector of the Customs (worth £1,000 per annum).
 However, he had died in debt, the total of which was in between £40,000 and £50,000.

 In late 1745 Walpole and Gray resumed their friendship.
 Also that year the Jacobite Rising began.
 The position of Walpole was the fruit of his father's support for the Hanoverian dynasty and he knew that he was in danger: